DINESHPANDIAN-J/Text_Analysis_on_multiple_articles/README.md

 - `Extracted_Article/`: This folder will be generated to store the extracted articles from the provided URLs.
 - `input.xlsx`: Excel file containing URLs for web content extraction.
 - `requirements.txt`: List of required Python packages with versions.
-- `sentiment_readability_analysis.py`: Python script to perform sentiment and readability analysis on extracted articles.
+- `Text_Analysis.ipynb`: Python notebook to perform sentiment and readability analysis on extracted articles.
-- `web_content_extraction.py`: Python script to extract web content using `newspaper3k` library.
+- `webscrap.ipynb`: Python notebook to extract web content using `newspaper3k` library.

 ## Web Content Extraction

-The `web_content_extraction.py` script retrieves web content from the provided URLs using the `newspaper3k` library.
+The `web_content_extraction.py` notebook retrieves web content from the provided URLs using the `newspaper3k` library.
 Extracted articles are saved in the `Extracted_Article` folder.
 To run the script, execute the following command:

 ```bash
 python web_content_extraction.py